gaetanlhf/SaSHa/README.md

 - `color`: Custom color for this group (optional, inherits from parent group or global)
 - `user`: Default username for all servers in this group (optional, inherits from parent group or global)
 - `port`: Default port for all servers in this group (optional, inherits from parent group or global)
+- `password`: Default password for all servers in this group (optional, inherits from parent group or global)
 - `extra_args`: Default additional SSH arguments for all servers in this group (optional, inherits from parent group or global)
 - `ssh_binary`: Default SSH binary for all servers in this group (optional, inherits from parent group or global)
 - `auth`: Authentication configuration for imports within this group (optional, inherits from parent group or global)